We're looking for Alameda County's next YOUTH POET LAUREATE!

 Who is the Alameda County Youth Poet Laureate?

-In 2021, Alameda County will select its very first Youth Poet Laureate.
-The Laureate will serve as an ambassador to inspire civic engagement, social justice, cultural awareness, and literary excellence in our communities.
+This summer, Alameda County will select its 2022 Youth Poet Laureate.
+The Youth Poet Laureate will serve as an ambassador to inspire civic engagement, social justice, cultural awareness, and literary excellence in our communities.

 Applications for the Youth Poet Laureate program will be accepted from April 1 through April 30, 2023.
 All applications are due on April 30, 2023.